Satin21/Trijunction/notes/README.md

-Put your written notes here.
+Put your publication latex here